Calsign/APDE/README.md

 APDE doesn't use ANT to build sketches - instead, it uses a custom build chain.
 The main difference between ANT and APDE's build sequence is that APDE uses the Eclipse Java Compiler (ECJ) instead of the JDK Java compiler (JAVAC).
 The build process is described in more detail below.

+APDE libraries are dexed when they are installed.
+This means that you have to use the built-in installer ("Install Compressed Library" from the Library Manager), otherwise the build won't work properly (unless you want to dex the libraries yourself, of course).
+This decision was made to significantly improve build times (dexing the libraries can take several minutes, depending on the library and the device).

+There is currently no library downloader.
+Libraries must be downloaded manually (there is a link, "Get Libraries" in the Library Manager) and then installed with the installer described above.
+I am staying away from adding an installer right now for fear of Google Play policy (see [ArduinoDroid](http://arduinodroid.blogspot.com/2014/03/arduinodroid-is-temporarily-removed.html) as an example).
+I consider the Library Installer (well, extractor and dexifier) dangerous enough, so I don't want to make things any worse.
+At some point in time, I may release a separate application that serves as a download manager (modularization), but that is a challenge for later.

+The code folder is supported, but like libraries, the JARs must be dexed and placed in a "code-dex" folder in the sketch folder (beside the "code" folder).
+Once dexed, the JAR's name must be exactly the same, but have "-dex" at the end, before the ".jar".
+For example: "MyJavaLibrary.jar", when dexed, must be named "MyJavaLibrary-dex.jar".
+I should probably get around to making this user experience better at some point in time, but I don't see this feature being used much to begin with...

 Basic Use
 ---------